We’re All Vulnerable When We Tell the Truth

 - We know that he was successful in his baseball career.

-However, merely recording the facts without the emotions and thoughts do not create connections for the reader.
-But when you consider that each person has had a dream, some were not able to pursue them, or others were discouraged from accomplishing their dreams, then memoir works on many levels.
+Merely recording the facts without the emotions and thoughts do not create connections for the reader.
+But when you consider that each person has had a dream, some were not able to pursue them, or others were discouraged from accomplishing their dreams, then our fictional ball player’s memoir works on many levels.

 - Did he enjoy his stardom, fame, and money?